-The total turnover was $\pounds 4.0m$ (2020: $\pounds 5.7m$), a decrease of 30%.
-The operating profit for the year was $\pounds 0.1m$ (2020: $\pounds 0.4m$), a decrease of 25% year on year.
+The total turnover was £2.3m (2021: £4.0m), a decrease of 43%.
+The operating loss for the year was £0.4m (2021: £0.1m profit).
 The decrease in activity is largely due to the Chorus Homes Group of companies becoming further integrated into the Places for People Group, and therefore the Chorus parent company is responsible for less day to day management on behalf of Chorus Homes.